November 4, 2022

 So what conclusions should Big Tech take from Chopra’s comments?
 It’s still early days, but regulators are starting to monitor their activities in the BNPL space, and they’re determined to protect consumers and their data.
 Following Apple’s lead seems like a sensible approach- a spokesperson told the FT that the company will work with the CFPB to address its concerns.

 Regulators are definitely watching the BNPL space.
 It has grown significantly in the past few years and now Big Tech is also looking to add BNPL to its growing list of services.
 With inflation and rising costs, consumers may choose to split payments or pay later to spread costs out even more than usual.
-And if Big Tech joins the bandwagon, then individuals will be spoilt for choice when it comes to choosing to Buy Now, Pay Later.
+And if Big Tech joins the bandwagon, then individuals will be spoiled for choice when it comes to choosing to Buy Now, Pay Later.

 On the one hand, BNPL is a saving grace and a huge asset to consumers.
 But for many, BNPL opens doors to debt and being overwhelmed with repayments. with increased users.